 Historically, regional inventories of rock glaciers have been based on a geomorphological approach.
 Insitu or remotely sensed kinematic data as well as field visualizations have remained occasional.
-Activity attribution based on the geomorphological approach is a highly subjective task depending on the operators' skills.
+Activity attribution based on geomorphological indicators is a highly subjective task depending on the operators' skills.
 As a result of the continuous development of remote sensing techniques (e.g. photogrammetry, satellite-borne InSAR), kinematic information on surface motion can henceforth be obtained for a large majority of rock glaciers.
 This could allow the refinement of rock glacier activity categories.

-Whereas the classical categorization may have considered the activity of rock glaciers as almost constant over time at a scale of decades to centuries, observations of rock glacier kinematic behavior, in particular in the European Alps, show that an acceleration by a factor 2 to 10 of the surface velocities between the 1980s and 2010s has been a common feature in many sites, probably in response to increased permafrost temperature resulting from warmer air temperature.
-Whereas a significant majority of the rock glaciers follow this regional trend, some single features manifest singular behaviors (e.g. reactivation, rapid acceleration, destabilization or decrease in velocity).
+Whereas the classical categorization may have considered the activity of rock glaciers as almost constant over time at a scale of decades to centuries, observations of rock glacier kinematic behavior, in particular in the European Alps, show that an acceleration by a factor 2 to 10 of the surface velocities between the 1980s and 2010s has been a common feature, probably in response to increased permafrost temperature resulting from warmer air temperature.
+Some single features manifest singular behaviors (e.g. reactivation, rapid acceleration, destabilization or decrease in velocity).
 In cold permafrost regions (e.g. Arctic or high altitude Andes), rock glaciers, which are almost stationary or moving only very slowly, may accelerate in response to warming.

-These scientific observations have revealed the need of refining and/or redefining the categorization of rock glacier activity.
+These observations reveal the need of refining and/or redefining the categorization of rock glacier activity.